marciogualtieri/universities-pipeline/README.md

 ## Configuring Airflow

-That's is meant for development only.
+That is meant for development only.
 On production, we might use a cloud service such as AWS, which makes [Airflow available in the cloud](https://aws.amazon.com/managed-workflows-for-apache-airflow/).

 For development purposes, we are setting up Airflow inside our project folder: